hbux/ElancoRebatesProject/README.md

 - [ ] Add validation for account, pet and address
 - [ ] Add sticky navigation menu for the account page
 - [ ] Add button to enter pet name instead of choosing pet from authenticated user's account
+- [ ] Add search functionality to the rebate selection page

 **Optimisation**
 - [ ] Use razor components in identity